Last updated 22 February 2022

 A: At the moment it is not possible to present risk of bias for both types of “Effects” in RevMan Web.
 Our advice is to present the bias that is more prominent in your review, for example that related to the key research question(s) into forest plots and RoB 2 tables that are embedded in RevMan Web.
 We advise that you create additional figures and tables outside of RevMan Web for the secondary bias assessment.
 These can be included either as “Additional table” and “Figures” in RevMan or included in an appendix.
 The robvis tool allows authors to create traffic light plots.
 The images created can be exported in a range of high-quality image files that can be imported into the review either as figures.
 Guidance on how to do this is in the Starter Pack.

-RoB 2 for cluster RCTs includes an additional domain “Bias related to timing and recruitment of participants.
+A: RoB2 for cross-over RCTs includes an additional domain "Risk of bias arising from period and carryover effects".
+RoB 2 for cluster RCTs includes an additional domain “Bias related to timing and recruitment of participants".
 It is not possible, at the moment, to display this using the current figures in RevMan Web.
-Therefore, we advise that you use the robvis tool to prepare a figure.
-The images can be exported and added to RevMan Web as additional figure.
-Guidance on how to do this is in the Starter Pack.

 A: We advise authors create a duplicate of their main analysis, which will also duplicate the risk of bias data (you do not have to re-enter the reasons for the judgements).
 You can then edit this for your sensitivity analysis.
 Also to note that there is a feature specifically for Sensitivity analysis in RevMan Web, you can see how it works here.